BeanstalkFarms/Farmers-Almanac/peg-maintenance/overview.md

 ### **Bean Supply**

-At the beginning of each Season, Beanstalk increases the Bean supply by deltaB if there was a liquidity and time weighted average shortage of Beans across the pools in the [Oracle Whitelist](../farm/sun.md#oracle-whitelist) over the previous Season.
-Essentially, Beanstalk will mint the number of Beans that need to be sold in the pools on the Oracle Whitelist to return the Bean price to a dollar, subject to the cap in [EBIP-2](https://arweave.net/3GyVJLO0YqhwJHWZeiykWYu4G6SsfcV0alP-1DfMygk).
+At the beginning of each Season, Beanstalk increases the Bean supply by deltaB if there was a liquidity and time weighted average shortage of Beans across the pools in the [Oracle Whitelist](../farm/sun.md#oracle-whitelist) over the previous Season, subject to the cap in [EBIP-2](https://arweave.net/3GyVJLO0YqhwJHWZeiykWYu4G6SsfcV0alP-1DfMygk).
+Essentially, Beanstalk will mint the number of Beans that need to be sold in the pools on the Oracle Whitelist to return the Bean price to a dollar.

 [Stalkholders](../farm/silo.md#the-stalk-system), Pod holders, and [Active Fertilizer](../farm/barn.md#fertilizer) holders receive 1/3 of new Bean mints each while there are [Unfertilized Sprouts](../farm/barn.md#fertilizer) outstanding.
 If there is no Active Fertilizer, Stalkholders and Pod holders receive 1/2 of new Bean mints each.
 If there are neither Pods nor Active Fertilizer, Stalkholders receive 100% of new Bean mints.